eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Map
 ^^^

-Maps contains a list of pairs 'key-value' types, allowing users to insert, remove or modify the element types of the map.
+Maps contain a list of pairs 'key-value' types, allowing users to insert, remove or modify the element types of the map.
 The main difference with sequences is that the map works with pairs of elements and creates copies of the key element to block the access to these elements.